 On 11 November 1921, an unknown American soldier from World War I was buried in Arlington National Cemetery in the Tomb of the Unknown, in recognition of WWI veterans and in conjunction with the cessation of hostilities at 1100 on 11 November 1918 — the 11th hour of the 11th day of the 11th month.
 Veterans Day is observed by a moment of silence and prayer at the 11th hour.

 In the years which followed, the remains of three additional warriors have been laid to rest at the tomb, one each from World War II, the Korean War and the Vietnam War.
-The 2021 observance marked the historic 100th anniversary of that solemn first interment.
+The 2021 observance marked the 100th anniversary of the establishment of the Tomb of the Unknowns.

 Inscribed on the Tomb of the Unknown Soldier are the words, “Here lies in honored glory an American soldier known but to God.”